 How to Create Positive Candidate Experience

 When you come to design your recruitment process for your renewable energy business, it is vital that you understand the importance of communication and listening.
 Each step along the way needs to be transparent and clear.
 Onboarding is often overlooked but should form part of your process.
 When you return and measure your candidate experience feedback, you must be accountable and take point on any issues raised.
-Ensure that your recruitment process is fair as candidates want to understand how their skillset fits your role even if they do not end up being a successful applicant.
+Ensure that your recruitment process is fair as candidates want to understand how their skill-set fits your role even if they do not end up being a successful applicant.

 The Bottom Line

 Companies who are prepared to focus on creating a positive candidate experience will, in the long run, be the companies that attract top talent.
 Any job advert will attract applicants, but if you want to ensure that you are bringing in the best people for the job, and not just the best of the rest, then you do need to focus on your candidate experience from start to finish.
 Every single interaction an applicant has with your company during the recruitment process speaks volumes about who you are as an employer.
-As a start up business, we recommend really focusing on developing a strong candidate experience throughout, it will literally super charge your talent attraction and reputation in the candidate marketplace.
+We recommend really focusing on developing a strong candidate experience throughout, it will literally super charge your talent attraction and reputation in the candidate marketplace.
 We're witnessing first hand in the solar, wind, and clean energy space that candidates aren't waiting around, they're being offered multiple job offers in no time at all so experience, communication and pace are key.